Georges St-Pierre: Return, Middleweight Champion, and retirement

 On December 7, 2017, St-Pierre announced that he was vacating his UFC middleweight title after 34 days of holding the belt.
 Suffering from ulcerative colitis, St-Pierre wanted to avoid holding up the middleweight division.

 After his win at UFC 223, UFC Lightweight Champion Khabib Nurmagomedov called out St-Pierre as his first title defence later in the year.
 St-Pierre declined, stating again that he was not medically fit to compete.
 In June, it was leaked that the UFC was attempting to book St-Pierre against Nate Diaz as the co-main event at UFC 227.
 St-Pierre confirmed he had been approached but declined by saying a match-up against Diaz did not interest him.
 In August, St-Pierre announced he was looking to return at the end of the year and was interested in dropping down to lightweight and fighting the winner of Khabib Nurmagomedov and Conor McGregor.
 Dana White said St-Pierre would not be fighting the winner of Nurmagomedov vs McGregor and White would request St-Pierre remain at welterweight.

 On December 13, 2018, St-Pierre revealed on La Sueur podcast that he had recovered completely from ulcerative colitis, but had not yet decided whether or not he would return to fighting.

 St-Pierre announced his official retirement on February 21, 2019, at a press conference at the Bell Centre in Montreal.

 On May 9, 2020, UFC announced St-Pierre will be inducted into the Modern-Era Wing of the UFC Hall of Fame.
+He was voted as the greatest pound-for-pound MMA fighter in history in The Athletic MMA fighter survey.

 On 9 June 2021, Saint-Isidore honoured St-Pierre with the unveiling of a life-sized 136 kg bronze statue of himself, complete with a biography entitled “Place GSP”.
 The statue sits in an octagon representing the UFC cage with St-Pierre's eight core values engraved in French on the octagon floor: family, perseverance, wisdom, integrity, generosity, respect, creativity and honour.

 On October 19, 2023, St-Pierre was awarded the Order of Sport and inducted into Canada's Sports Hall of Fame.